yyong-brs/learn-kubernetes/chapter8.md

 The actual setup for Postgres is quite involved, so I’ll skip over it here.
 It uses scripts in ConfigMaps with init containers to set up the primary and secondaries.
 I use various techniques we’ve covered in the book so far in the spec for the StatefulSet, which is worth exploring, but the details of the scripts are all specific to Postgres.

 ![图8.5](.\images\Figure8.5.png)

-​										**Figure 8.5 StatefulSets give each Pod its own DNS entry, so they are individually addressable.**
+</center>图 8.5 StatefulSets give each Pod its own DNS entry, so they are individually addressable</center>

 ​	**TRY IT NOW	Update the database to make it a replicated setup.
 There are configuration files and startup scripts in ConfigMaps, and the StatefulSet is updated to use them in init containers.**